damienbelveze/first_steps_zotero/first_steps_zotero.md

 for each reference, you may add as many tags as you want.
 You may assign a specific color to 9 of your tags : this feature is pretty usefull if you need to conduct a literature review from references stored in several collections.

-> add two tags to one of your references and assign a color to each of them
+> add two tags to one of your references and assign a color to each of them (and a number (1-9) as a shortkey to tag them).

 # 8. Let's talk about word processors

-Zotero would not be very helpfull if it was not designed to help you insert and manage references within your word processor throughout the process of writing.
+Zotero would not be very helpful if it weren’t designed to assist you in inserting and managing references within your word processor throughout the writing process.
-Now, most of word processors are interoperable with Zotero but not all.
+Today, most word processors are interoperable with Zotero, though not all.

 Which one do you usually use?

 - [ ] Word from Microsoft Office